-Although Goucher does not generally conduct background checks of applicants for admission, the College reserves the right to investigate admitted students if information related to a criminal background not disclosed by the student comes to the College's attention.
-A criminal history does not disqualify an applicant from enrollment to the College.
+Although Goucher does not generally conduct background checks of applicants for admission, the College reserves the right to investigate applicants if information related to a criminal background not disclosed by the student comes to the College's attention.
+A criminal history does not disqualify an applicant from admission to the College and is considered a part of its holistic admissions process.

-Specifically, if information about an admitted student's criminal history comes to the attention of the College, the Admissions Office reviews such information together with other information about the applicant and makes a final determination about enrollment.
+Specifically, if information about an applicant's criminal history comes to the attention of the College, the Admissions Office reviews such information together with other information about the applicant and makes a final determination about admissions.
 In making this determination, the Admissions Office considers the following factors and, after that, communicates its final decision to the applicant:

-- The age of the student at the time any aspect of the criminal history occurred. - The time elapsed since criminal history occurred. - The nature of the criminal history. - Evidence of rehabilitation or good conduct. - The safety and security of members of the campus community and campus assets.
+- The age of the student at the time any aspect of the criminal history occurred. - The time elapsed since criminal history occurred. - The nature of the criminal history.

+- Evidence of rehabilitation or good conduct. - The safety and security of members of the campus community and campus assets.

-Goucher considers information about criminal history that comes to its attention to determine matriculation to the academic program, access to campus residence halls, and participation in community-based learning.
+Goucher considers information about criminal history that comes to its attention to determine admission to the academic program, access to campus residence halls, and participation in community-based learning.
 The College has the right to consider modifications or restrictions in their admissions which may include participating in an athletic team, on-campus housing, student engagement, study abroad, and participating in an internship, among others.
-Admissions and/or Athletics may conduct criminal and disciplinary background checks and institutional admission may be altered or rescinded based on findings.
-An ad-hoc committee may be convened to review and make final determinations concerning applications from students who request housing on Goucher's campus.
-The Admissions Office consults with the Office of the Vice President of Student Affairs, or designee, who decides whether the student may reside in the college's residential facilities.
-The college will consider the above factors in making this decision.
+Admissions and/or Athletics may conduct criminal and disciplinary background checks and admittance may be altered or rescinded based on findings.
+An ad-hoc committee may be convened to review and make final determinations concerning applications from students who request housing on Goucher's campus, the Admissions Office consults with the Office of the Vice President of Student Affairs, or designee, who decides whether the student may reside in the college's residential facilities.
+The college will consider the above factors in making this determination.